Jenguk42/CCNA/Notes/EtherChannel.md

 - Load-balancing configuration
 ## EtherChannel Configuration
 ### Methods
 Three main methods of EtherChannel configuration on Cisco switches.
-Refer to [[Switch CLI Commands#Layer 2 EtherChannel]] for configuration commands.
+Refer to [Layer 2 EtherChannel Commands](<Switch CLI Commands#Layer 2 EtherChannel>) for configuration commands.
 - Similar to trunk formation in DTP (Dynamic trunk protocol)
 - **LACP (Link Aggregation Control Protocol)**
 	- Industry standard protocol (IEEE 802.3ad), can be used on all switches (PREFERRED!)